Diary of a Wimpy Kid: Rodrick Rules (2022 film): Plot

-At Leisure Towers, Rodrick reveals that the board games contain plenty of Mom Bucks they can use back at home.
-He gives some to Greg, but his pants get wet during a game and is forced to change in the lobby bathroom.
-Greg accidentally ends up in the women's room where he gets accused of being a peeping tom.
-A chase through the old folks' home ensues, but he manages to get back to the room.
-Later, Grandpa tells Greg that he knows he and Rodrick did not want to come, but admires that they hang out, something that Frank failed to do with his brothers.
-The next school day, Rowley reminds Greg that their life science project is due today, and Greg rushes to Rodrick for help.
-He gives him his old science project on the condition that he hand over some Mom Bucks.
-Greg does so, but upon arriving at school realizes that it is a failed project about sneezing plants.
+At Leisure Towers, Rodrick reveals that the board games contain Mom Bucks, an allowance system used by Susan where the boys trade toy money for cash.
+While playing a game, Greg's pants get wet, and he accidentally enters the women's restroom to change.
+He is accused of being a peeping tom and is chased back to the room.
+Grandpa tells Greg that he admires that he hangs out with Rodrick, as Frank did not with his brothers.
+At school, Rowley reminds Greg that their life science project is due today, and Greg asks Rodrick for help.
+Rodrick gives Greg his old project in exchange for Mom Bucks.
+The next day, Greg realizes that the paper had a failing grade.

-Greg demands his Mom Bucks back from Rodrick in exchange for not telling the parents about the party.
-However, he accidentally bumps into Susan who sees the photos and grounds them both, though Greg is still forced to do the talent show with Rowley.
-As payback, Rodrick reveals that he took photos of the pictures in Greg's diary about the restroom incident and threatens to send them to his friends and then to their siblings.
-They get the phone from Rodrick, but Rowley accidentally sends the photos.
-To Greg's surprise, the story at school got twisted to being about Greg winning the top prize at a bingo competition and making a big getaway, making him popular.
-Greg is still depressed however as he has to do the talent show, but just before entering, Löded Diper approaches Greg about being their new drummer, as their replacement drummer Larry loves magic and would not mind switching places with him.
+Greg demands his Mom Bucks back from Rodrick in exchange for not snitching about the party.
+However, Susan sees the photos, grounds them, and forces Greg to be in the talent show with Rowley.
+As payback, Rodrick reveals that he plans to expose him for the bathroom incident at Leisure Towers.
+Greg and Rowley manage to get the phone from Rodrick, but accidentally send the photos.
+To Greg's surprise, he learns that the school believes he won a bingo competition, making him popular.
+On the night of the talent show, Greg sulks, having to perform.
+Löded Diper approaches Greg and asks him to be their drummer, as Larry loves magic and wants to switch places with him.

-Greg starts to question whether he should drum or not, but after Rodrick makes a scathing remark, he agrees.
-Upon seeing Rodrick solemnly leaving the show, Greg goes out to talk to him and explains that he simply wanted him to be proud of him and was worried they will grow apart.
-Rodrick assures Greg that they will continue to hang out together even after they grow up.
-Greg gives Rodrick his position as drummer back, despite him still being grounded, and returns to Löded Diper.
-Susan and Frank extend Greg's punishment, but Greg says it's worth it because Rodrick is his brother, conveying his deep brotherly loyalty to him.
+After getting into an argument, Greg leaves Rowley to drum.
+Greg sees a sad Rodrick leaving the show, and Greg explains that he wanted Rodrick to be proud of him and is worried they'll grow apart.
+Rodrick assures Greg that they'll still be friends even after they grow up.
+Greg lets Rodrick take his place in the show, despite him being grounded, which causes Susan and Frank to extend their punishment.
 Grandpa commends Frank for raising two good brothers while Susan excitedly dances to the band's song.
 Rowley's magic show ends up winning the competition while Löded Diper gains a wider audience thanks to Susan.
 Despite their differences, Greg and Rodrick's brotherhood improves.